 The Board's decisions can be appealed before the administrative courts.
 The administrative courts undertake a form of judicial review rather than carrying out a reassessment of the case on merits.
-As per Law No. 2577 on Administrative Procedure ("Law No. 2577"), the Board's decisions must comply with the law in terms of all of the following five elements: (i) jurisdiction; (ii) form; (iii) reason; (iv) subject matter; and (v) purpose.
+As per Law No. 2577 on Administrative Procedure ("Law No. 2577"), the Board's decisions must be in compliance with the law in terms of all of the following five elements: jurisdiction; form; reason; subject matter; and purpose.

-.9 What is the appeals process?
+1.9 What is the appeals process?